 - GCIO Review Timeline 18 KB PDF

-A review of Publicly Accessible Computer systems in the State Services has been released.
+A report following a review of Publicly Accessible Computer systems in the State Services was released on 5 June 2013. http://www.ssc.govt.nz/gcio-review-media

 State Services Commissioner Iain Rennie requested the review in October 2012 after a security breach at Ministry of Social Development Work and Income kiosks.
 It was carried out by the Government Chief Information Officer (GCIO) Colin MacDonald, who is Chief Executive of the Department of Internal Affairs.

 The review covered 215 publicly accessible information systems across 70 government agencies.
 These systems included kiosks, sign-in systems at reception desks, and internet access to services requiring information to be entered online.
 Most government networks and systems are not publicly accessible.

 The review found that security processes within many agencies were under-developed and relied too much on the skills and capabilities of staff and suppliers.